This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - A large incision will be made near your hairline on the side of your forehead.
 It will extend downward around the front of your ear and circle behind your earlobe.
 Another incision may be made below your chin.
 Your healthcare provider will gently lift your skin and remove extra fat and skin in your cheeks and chin.
 He will also tighten the skin between your cheekbones and eyes.

 - A drain may be placed in your wound to remove extra fluids from the surgery area.
 The wounds will be closed with stitches.
 Your healthcare provider may use glue to help prevent fluid drainage or bleeding in your face.
 A bandage will be placed around your head to cover your ears and chin.
 It will not cover your eyes, ears, nose, or mouth.

 After your surgery:

 You will be taken to a room to rest until you are fully awake.
 The head of your bed will be elevated to help decrease swelling.
-Your caregiver will remove your bandages to check for bruises and nerve damage.
-Do not get out of bed until your caregiver says it is okay.
-When your caregiver sees that you are okay, you will be taken to your hospital room.
+Your healthcare provider will remove your bandages to check for bruises and nerve damage.
+Do not get out of bed until your healthcare provider says it is okay.
+When your healthcare provider sees that you are okay, you will be taken to your hospital room.

 - Antinausea medicine: This medicine may be given to calm your stomach and to help prevent vomiting.